 Superstorm Liberty Island

-David Luchsinger, superintendent of Statue of Liberty National Monument, and last resident of Liberty Island, discusses the Superstorm Sandy damaged seawall during a tour of the venue, in New York, Friday, Nov.
+David Luchsinger, superintendent of Statue of Liberty National Monument, and last resident of Liberty Island, poses for a photo at the back door of his Superstorm Sandy-damaged home,on Liberty Island in New York, Friday, Nov.
 30, 2012.
 Tourists in New York will miss out for a while on one of the hallmarks of a visit to New York, seeing the Statue of Liberty up close.
 Though the statue itself survived Superstorm Sandy intact, damage to buildings and Liberty Island's power and heating systems means the island will remain closed for now, and authorities don't have an estimate on when it will reopen.
 (AP Photo/Richard Drew)

 Message Sent Successfully

 Be Sure to Check Out Our Top Headlines